-Your system supports 3.5 inch (x12) backplane, 3.5 inch (x4) backplane on the hard-drive tray plus 2.5 inch backplane (back).
+Your system supports 3.5 inch (x12) SAS/SATA backplane plus 2.5 inch (x2) SAS/SATA backplane (back).

-Removing the hard-drive backplane
+Removing the hard drive backplane

-- 1. Follow the safety guidelines listed in Safety instructions section. - 2.
-Follow the procedure listed in the Before working inside your system section. - 3.
-Remove the cooling shroud. - 4.
-Remove the cooling-fan assembly. - 5.
-Remove all hard drives. - CAUTION: Many repairs may only be done by a certified service technician.
+- CAUTION: Many repairs may only be done by a certified service technician.
 You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
 Damage due to servicing that is not authorized by Dell is not covered by your warranty.
 Read and follow the safety instructions that are shipped with your product. - CAUTION: To prevent damage to the drives and backplane, you must remove the hard drives from the system before removing the backplane. - CAUTION: You must note the number of each hard drive and temporarily label them before removal so that you can replace them in the same locations. - 1.
-Disconnect the data, signal, and power cable(s) from the backplane. - 2.
-Press the release tabs and lift the backplane upward and slide it toward the back of the chassis. - NOTE: To prevent damage to the control panel flex cable, unlatch the blocking tab on the connector before removing the flex cable.
+Follow the safety guidelines listed in the Safety instructions section. - 2.
+Follow the procedure listed in the Before working inside your system section. - 3.
+Remove the cooling shroud. - 4.
+Remove the cooling fan assembly. - 5.
+Remove all hard drives. - 1.
+Disconnect the SAS/SATA data, signal, and power cable(s) from the backplane. - 2.
+Press the release tabs and lift the backplane upward and slide it toward the back of the chassis. - 1 NOTE: To prevent damage to the control panel flex cable, unlatch the blocking tab on the connector before removing the flex cable.
 Do not bend the flex cable at the connector.
 To unlatch the blocking tab for the x12 backplane, pull the locking tab up.
-For the x2 backplanes, rotate the locking tab 90 degrees clockwise.
+For the x18 and x2 backplanes, rotate the locking tab 90 degrees clockwise.

-Figure 78.
-Removing and installing the 3.5 inch (x12) backplane
+Figure 72.
+Removing the 3.5 inch (x12) SAS/SATA backplane

 - a. release tab (2)

-- b. cable A2
+- b.
+SAS cable A2

-- c. cable A1
+- c.
+SAS cable A1

 - d. left ear control panel cable

 - e. backplane signal cable

 - f. backplane power cable (2)

-- g. cable A0/B0
+- g.
+SAS cable A0/B0

 - h.
 USB cable

 - i. control panel cable

 - j. right ear control panel flex cable

-- k. hard-drive backplane
+- k. hard drive backplane

-- I. hard-drive backplane connector (12)
+- I. hard drive backplane connector (12)

-Figure 79.
-Cabling diagram-3.5 inch (x12) backplane (option 1)
+Figure 73.
+Cabling diagram-3.5 inch (x12) SAS/SATA backplane

-- a. hard-drive backplane
+- a. hard drive backplane

 - b. system board

 - c. backplane signal connector 0

 - d. backplane signal connector 1

 - e. integrated storage controller card

+- 1. Install the hard drive backplane.

+- 2. Follow the procedure listed in the After working inside your system section.